Mwarssame/Mohamed-Warssame/README.md

 I calmly said:
 “You’re not on the same subnet as the server.
 The server isn’t offline — you’re simply on a different network.”
 Lesson: Being inside a tool ≠ being on the network.
 Dude, you’re inside the tool — but not inside the network! 🤦‍♂️😂 Sometimes tools lie, but the network doesn’t! 😅🔌
 Know your routing.
 Know your scope.
-Tools don’t replace understandin
+Tools don’t replace understanding

 Where am I after 25 years?